 In pregnancy cases, in order to establish that the woman has suffered a detriment under section 47C of the ERA, she will need to show that the only or principal reason that her employer subjected her to a detriment was for a reason connected to her pregnancy.
 "A detriment" could be any disadvantage, such as excluding a pregnant woman from a training course or not giving a general pay rise because she was on maternity leave.

-The significance of claims being brought under the Sex Discrimination Act is that compensation is unlimited and a cash award for “injury to feelings" can be made even if no other loss has occurred.
-In contrast unfair dismissal claims under section 99 of the Employment Rights Act 1996 are subject to the cap for compensation, which is currently £72,300 (from 1st Feb 2012) and the tribunal can not make an award for injury to feelings.
+The significance of claims being brought under the Equality Act 2010 is that compensation is unlimited and a cash award for “injury to feelings" can be made even if no other loss has occurred.
+In contrast unfair dismissal claims under section 99 of the Employment Rights Act 1996 are subject to the cap for compensation, which is currently £74,200 (from 1st Feb 2013) and the tribunal can not make an award for injury to feelings.
+Please note that in many articles on the web pregnancy and maternity discrimination will be referred to as sex discrimination - this is fine.
+In fact, we are probably guilty of doing it as well because for years pregnancy and maternity discrimination could only be claimed as sex discrimination.
+Even though it is now a separate head of discrimination articles that refer to sex discrimination can still be helpful.

 Other areas in which pregnant women can be treated detrimentally or less favourably include not being given pay rises or her pay rise being lower than her non-pregnant colleagues, non payment or reduced bonus payments, reduced or non-existent promotion prospects, being 'sent to Coventry', being patronised, excluded and just generally treated badly because of pregnancy, maternity leave, breastfeeding etc. Some pregnant women are effectively sidelined, demoted or intentionally disregarded in the workplace, others are over burdened so that they leave or do not return after their maternity leave.
 Unfortunately, the misguided and the wilful discriminators still believe that women with children are not committed, are unreliable and as such have reduced career prospects.
 This means that discrimination continues and woman are forced to have to take action in tribunal and via employment law solicitors.